790gradml/gradML/intro.md

 which for example, leads to ridge regularization in regression.

 A probability distribution can be complex.
-It may have succinct representation but no closed form formula, and hence difficult to evaluate.
+It may have succinct representation but no closed-form formula, and hence difficult to evaluate.
 For example, we may know
 $$\mathbb{P}(X=x)\propto \exp(f(x))=\frac{1}{Z}\exp(f(x)),$$ where
 $$Z=\int  \exp(f(x))dx.$$